robinhowlett/robinhowlett.github.com/source/_posts/2016-01-05-everything-you-ever-wanted-to-know-about-ssl-but-were-afraid-to-ask.markdown

 #### <p id="one-way-unit">One-Way SSL

-At this point we have enough to demonstrate one-way SSL with the `LocalTestServer` instance.
+At this point we have enough to demonstrate one-way SSL with the local test `HttpServer` instance.
 The `createLocalTestServer` method instantiates an embedded `HttpServer` instance with an (optional) `sslContext` (`null` meaning HTTP-only) and a `boolean` "forceSSLAuth" indicating if client certificates are required or not:

 ``` java